shaneceaustin/web-optimization-project7/README.md

 * Commented out google font
 * Inlined css
 * Added a media attribute to the print.css
-* decreased the amount of sliding pizzas
+* Decreased the amount of sliding pizzas
-* moved scrollTop outside of the for loop
+* Moved scrollTop outside of the for loop

 ## View